Symphony No. 3 (Dvořák)

 The Symphony No. 3 in E♭ major, Op.
 10, B. 34, is a classical composition by Antonín Dvořák.

 It is not known precisely when the work was created (Dvořák scratched out the note on the title page with a knife so effectively that it is not possible to reconstruct the most important data).
 However, the symphony was composed probably in 1872, but possibly not scored until the following year.
-It is also not possible to find out with certainty the original text of the work.
+It is also not possible to find out with certainty the original version of the work.

 Background

 While he composed his third symphony, Dvořák was a violist in the orchestra of the Provisional Theatre in Prague, which intensified his infatuation with the works of German composer Richard Wagner, whose influence is seen more heavily in this symphony than any of his others.
 Dvořák began working on the symphony in April 1873 and completed it in July.
 He began composing his fourth symphony later the same year.

 It was a successful period of Dvořák's career.
-In the spring of 1873 he had his first major success with the hymn “The Heirs of the White Mountain,” an orchestral setting of an epic poem by Czech poet Vítězslav Hálek.
+In the spring of 1873 he had his first major success with the hymn "The Heirs of the White Mountain", an orchestral setting of an epic poem by Czech poet Vítězslav Hálek.
 According to Dvořák's biographer Otakar Šourek, the same sense of patriotism that Dvořák expressed in the hymn can be seen in his third symphony.
-However, composing the symphony was a challenge for Dvořák, who, after orchestrating it, “burned the work” because he “did not like it,” according to the notes he scrawled in the margins of the autograph score.
+However, composing the symphony was a challenge for Dvořák, who, after orchestrating it, "burned the work" because he "did not like it", according to the notes he scrawled in the margins of the autograph score.

 The symphony is generally typical of Dvořák's style due to its broad, flowing melodies, the variety of interrelated musical ideas within movements, and an exuberant and optimistic finale.
 But the symphony does also display some clear shifts from Dvořák's earlier work.
 It was written seven years after his second symphony, during which period he wrote numerous other works, including chamber music, vocal music, opera, and other orchestral music.
 The symphony is generally considered to show significant progress in compositional skill from his second symphony.
 It shows a greater sense of structural coherence due to its Classical-style structure and a more direct approach to thematic material.
 The first movement in particular is in sonata form in the style of Haydn.
-Dvořák does also make use of Romantic styles, particularly with regard to the orchestration with his use tuba, English horn, piccolo, harp, and triangle.
+Dvořák does also make use of Romantic styles, particularly with regard to the orchestration with his use of tuba, English horn, piccolo, harp, and triangle.

 Many of Dvořák's early works seem to have Wagnerian influences, but this symphony is widely considered to be the most Wagnerian of them all.
 Throughout the symphony his use of harp is particularly Wagnerian.
 The influence of Wagner is particularly notable in the second movement, where Dvořák seems to allude to motifs from Wagner's Ring Cycle, as well as using harmonies and orchestrations in the style of Wagner, particularly in the strings, harp, and brass.